What Are the Ambiguities in Disability Discrimination Laws?

 This ambiguity, although possibly well-intentioned, paves the way for potential discriminatory employment practices that could negatively impact competent individuals with disabilities.
 If you suspect that you may have been discriminated against in the workplace based on disability factors beyond your control, you may be eligible to file a lawsuit.

-Todd M. Friedman can help you make sense of your situation and defend your right to equal employment opportunity.
+Nationwide disability discrimination lawyer Todd M. Friedman can assist you in understanding your situation and defending your right to equality under the law.